Extremal conformal structures on projective surfaces: Existence of critical points

 The energy $\mathcal{E}_{\rho}([g])$ turns out to only depend on the diffeotopy class of $[g]$ and thus defines an energy functional on Teichm\"uller space for every representation $\rho$ in the Hitchin component of $G_0$.
 The Hopf differential of the map $\psi$ yields a holomorphic quadratic differential which descends to $\Sigma$ as well and it is conjectured~\cite{MR2342806},~\cite{MR2482204}, that for every representation in the Hitchin component there exists a unique conformal structure on $\Sigma$ whose associated Hopf differential vanishes identically.
 For such a conformal structure the mapping $\psi$ is harmonic and conformal, hence minimal.
 In~\cite{MR3583351} Labourie proves the existence of a unique $\rho$-equivariant minimal mapping $\psi : \tilde{\Sigma} \to S(G_0)$ in the case where $G_0$ has rank two (the case $G_0=\mathrm{SL}(3,\R)$ was treated previously in~\cite{MR2402597}).
 Labourie also shows the existence of such a mapping without any assumption on the rank of $G_0$ in~\cite{MR2482204}.
 Moreover, in~\cite{MR3583351}, the energy bound

 is obtained, with equality if and only if $\rho$ is a~\textit{Fuchsian representation}.

 Given our results it is natural to expect a relation between $\mathcal{E}_{\rho}$ and our functional $\mathcal{E}_{\mathfrak{p}}$, where $\rho$ is an element in the $\mathrm{SL}(3,\R)$ Hitchin component and $\mathfrak{p}$ denotes its associated properly convex projective structure.
 However, relating the representation $\rho$ to its associated projective structure $\mathfrak{p}$ in a way that would allow to establish the expected relation proves to be quite difficult.
-This will be investigated thoroughly elsewhere. \end{rmk}
+This may be investigated elsewhere. \end{rmk}

-\begin{rmk} Although we are currently unable to prove this, the previous remark suggests that in the case of a properly convex compact oriented projective surface $(\Sigma,\mathfrak{p})$ of negative Euler characteristic, the conformal equivalence class of the Blaschke metric is in fact the unique critical point of $\mathcal{E}_{\mathfrak{p}}$. \end{rmk}
+\begin{rmk} Although we are currently unable to prove this, the previous remark suggests that in the case of a properly convex compact oriented projective surface $(\Sigma,\mathfrak{p})$ of negative Euler characteristic, the conformal equivalence class of the Blaschke metric is in fact the unique critical point of $\mathcal{E}_{\mathfrak{p}}$.
+As a partial result towards this claim, it is shown in~\cite{arXiv:1804.04616} that if a properly convex compact oriented projective surface $(\Sigma,\mathfrak{p})$ of negative Euler characteristic admits a compatible Weyl connection, then $\mathfrak{p}$ arises from a hyperbolic metric. \end{rmk}